DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-12/reverb/_index.md

 - Sustain
 - Spread

-In our example from a few weeks ago we used reverb to blend the drums together by sending different amounts of them into a reverb, making them sound like they were coming from the same room.
-But, there are these other uses of reverb that we'll look into today.

-In order to find good settings and sounds for each of these uses, it takes a lot of trial and error.
+Finding good settings and sounds for each of these uses takes a lot of trial and error.
 Because of that we'll install many different types of free reverb plugins and spend class trying them out on different musical elements.
 The Reaper reverbs are good starts, but it's always nice to have more options, especially with something like reverb.

 Let's download and install the following reverb plugins: